OpenWhere/anansi/README.md

     Walk<V,E> {
         V from;
         V to;
-        E over;                  // only if step is true, throws an exception otherwise [ Walk<V,E> ] children;  // only if step is false, throws an exception otherwise, or maybe returns []? boolean step;
+        E over;             // only if step is true, throws an exception otherwise [ Walk<V,E> ] via;  // only if step is false, throws an exception otherwise, or maybe returns []? boolean step;
     }

-This is essentially the same as the previous option, except replacing `[Step] steps` with `[Walk] children`.
+This is essentially the same as the previous option, except replacing `[Step] via` with `[Walk] via`.
 So we lose the semantic difference between a Walk and a Step.

 ### Examples

 Let's work through an example.
 The adjacency graph will be as follows, with `x` being arbitrary.
-No choice of `x` results in ambiguity because the `over` and `steps/children` are stored in different fields.
+No choice of `x` results in ambiguity because the `over` and `via` are stored in different fields.

     A --> B (over x)
     B --> C (over x)